 A real estate domain name is the address that your clients will use to visit your website and is an essential part of your overall branding.
 Potential clients will see your website, not just on the internet, but as a part of all of your marketing collateral—from business cards to presentations.

 One of the most important aspects of selecting your future website address is finding one that’s available.
 When checking for real estate domain names, try using Bluehost to see if it’s still available.
 You may have to go through a number of names that are already taken, but be patient.
 Once you’ve found the right one, purchase it right away along with hosting for your website for just $2.95/month.
 Click here to get started.

-Here are the 25 best examples of real estate domain names:
+Here are the 25 best examples of real estate domain names for your business website:

 1. Be Playful with Your Domain Name – Nestseekers.com